Homeowner Guidance

 When in doubt, throw it out.

 Soiled clothing and small throw rugs should be thoroughly washed in warm or hot water, with bleach if possible.
-Discard larger rugs and those with foam backing.
+Discard more oversized rugs and those with foam backing.

-After getting wet, wall to wall carpeting usually will not return to its former size and has to be thrown away.
-If only a portion of the carpeting is damaged, it may be adequately cleaned by a professional carpet cleaner.
-The foam padding will likely have to be replaced, however.
+After getting wet, wall-to-wall carpeting usually does not return to its former size and has to be thrown away.
+If only a portion of the carpeting is damaged, a professional carpet cleaner may adequately clean it.
+However, the foam padding will likely have to be replaced.

 Preparing Items for Disposal

 Discarded items should be sealed in heavy plastic garbage bags before disposal.
-Your trash collection company should be contacted about removing furniture and bulky furnishings, or these items can be taken directly to a landfill by the homeowner.
+Your trash collection company should be contacted about removing furniture and bulky furnishings, or the homeowner can take these items directly to a landfill.

 Homes with Minimal Damage